rokka-io/rokka-site/source/_references/00-sourceimages.md

 ## About the usage of sha1 in hashes

 We use sha1 for generating hashes and binary hashes of sourceimages, but not for cryptography or other security related matters.
-For this purpose, sha1 is still fine.
 All rokka needs is an unique hash per source image and sha1 does guarantee that.

-We furthermore separate the storage of images by organization.
-Even if someone would create an image with the same sha1 hash as one of yours and upload it to rokka, it wouldn't affect your image or renderings.
+We also separate the storage of images by organization.
+Images with the same hash in different organizations are treated separately and would not influence each other.